x-tools/xtools/docs/api/project.rst

 ``GET /api/project/admins_groups/{project}``

-Get a list of users who are admins, bureaucrats, CheckUsers, Oversighters, or stewards of the project and list which of these user groups they belong to.
+Get a list of users who are capable of making admin-like actions, and the relevant user groups they are in.

 **Parameters:**